 Who the Program Benefits:

 NMTC projects are designed to create jobs and address unmet needs in low income communities.
 For example, the program finances health care facilities in medically underserved areas, grocery stores in areas without access to fresh food, and manufacturing facilities in communities hit hard by the multi-decade decline of American manufacturing.
-There is significant flexibility in the types of businesses and development activities that NMTC investments can support – including community facilities like childcare or eldercare facilities and charter schools, high-tech industrial facilities, programmatic space for nonprofits, and homeownership projects through Habitat for Humanity.
+There is significant flexibility in the types of businesses and development activities that NMTC investments can support – including community facilities like childcare or eldercare facilities and schools, high-tech industrial facilities, programmatic space for nonprofits, and homeownership projects through Habitat for Humanity.

 For their part, NMTC investors receive a modest tax incentive in exchange for their investments into CDEs.
 Returns are low.
 Despite this, demand for the credit is high.
 Most investors are motivated not by profit but by Community Reinvestment Act requirements, philanthropic interest, and the opportunity to expand their footprint into new markets.